 Weinmann says that implementing low-weight, high-rep strength training ensures a triathlete’s musculoskeletal system can handle the regular cardiovascular efforts required on race day.

-“This improves the body’s ability to sustain longer periods of work against levels of resistance just above [the athlete’s] current muscular threshold or ability—and will slowly but surely improve the ability to produce slightly more force, therefore bringing competition times lower,” he says.
+“This improves the body’s ability to sustain longer periods of work against levels of resistance just above [the athlete’s] current muscular threshold or ability—and will slowly but surely improve the ability to produce slightly more force, therefore bringing competition times lower,” he said.

 Straight-Arm Standing Lat Pulldown

 Stand facing the lat pulldown machine, gripping the bar with both hands at arm’s length.
 Bracing your midsection and engaging your glutes, press the bar down to hip level.
 Pause for one second and take three seconds to slowly return.
 Complete 12 reps of 25-35 lbs.

 Lie on bench with arms fully extended holding dumbbells.
 Lower one dumbbell for three seconds to chest level, leaving the other arm extended.
 Raise back to start position for one second.
 Alternate on both sides for 20 reps each of 15-20 lbs.

 Place both feet on the floor, bend over and push your hips back, placing a supporting hand on the bench.
 Keep your chest up, chin tucked and back flat with a slight knee bend.
 Grip a dumbbell, keeping your elbow close to your side, and row the weight up to ribcage.
 Complete 12 reps on each side of 20-30 lbs.

 Holding a pair of dumbbells by your side, step forward to lunge, keeping your chest up, core engaged, and leading knee behind your toes.
 Allow your trailing knee to kiss the floor, pause, then push forward up to standing.
 Alternate for 24 reps each of 15-25 lbs.